What are the best alternative materials to leather?

 Does leather contain harmful chemicals?

 Chemicals are used every day and in every product we buy.
 Most are completely harmless but necessary (consider oxygen is a chemical).
-The leather industry uses chemicals in order to convert the raw hide or skin into a durable, long-lasting material that is suitable for a number of different applications i.e. upholstery, saddlery, garments and footwear, automotive and leather-goods accessories.
+The leather industry uses chemicals in order to convert the raw hide or skin.
+The long-lasting material that is suitable for a number of different applications i.e. upholstery, saddlery, automotive and leather-goods accessories.

-The use of chemicals is regulated and there are lists of restricted substances that should not be used in the production of leather (MRSLs) and lists of restricted substances that should not be present in the finished leather (RSLs).
+The use of chemicals is regulated.
+As they’re lists of restricted substances that shouldn’t be used in the leather production (MRSLs).
+Also lists of restricted substances that should not be present in the finished leather (RSLs).
 Stringent testing takes place for the presence of chemicals to ensure that products are safe.

-Alternative materials also use chemicals in order to produce their material and in many cases these alternative materials are not subjected to the same rigorous testing that the leather industry has and some of the more well-known alternative materials have been found to contain hazardous chemistry that would not be allowed for use in leather.
+Alternative materials also use chemicals in order to produce their material.
+In many cases these alternative materials are not subjected to the same rigorous testing that the leather industry has.
+Some of the more well-known alternative materials.
+These materials have been found to contain hazardous chemistry that wouldn’t be allowed for use in leather.

 Does the production of leather contribute to deforestation?

-It is important to recognise that trees are used in everyday life by all of us – for furniture, energy, paper, pencils and construction.
+It is important to recognise that trees are used in everyday life by all of us – furniture, energy, and construction.
 Many small communities also rely on forests for survival.
-However, mass deforestation in some of the most important ecological regions of the world such as the Amazon or the Cerrado is rapidly threatening to cause unrecoverable environmental damage and along with industrial expansion, illegal logging, infrastructure projects, mining and climate change, agriculture is a large driver (including palm production, soy production and animal farming)
+However, mass deforestation is rapidly threatening to cause unrecoverable environmental damage.

 Is the leather industry polluting air, water and soil?

 All industry and production has the potential to pollute our environment.
 However, the leather industry has strict governance and legislation to protect against pollution.
-The majority of leather manufacturers around the world will have strict licensing and permits in place that dictate the amount of material that can be produced, the amount of discharge that is permitted for air pollutants and water pollutants and even the amount of noise that can be emitted from a facility.
-These elements are monitored via a number of sources – government testing, 3rd party auditing and online monitoring systems.
+The majority of leather manufacturers have strict licensing and permits in place to dictate the amount of material that can be produced, the amount of discharge permitted for air and water pollutants, and even the amount of noise that can be emitted from a facility.
+These elements are monitored via multiple sources, including government testing, third-party auditing, and online monitoring systems.

 Deborah Taylor at Deborah@sustainableleatherfoundation.com